 Per Florida Statutes § 95.11(3)(a), the usual deadline for personal injury cases is four years.
 Exceptions exist depending on the cause of your injuries, among other factors.

 Your Choice of Attorney

 So much rides on the legal counsel you select.
-That is why it is vital to obtain an attorney who understands how to maximize your financial recovery.
-It could help your case to work with an attorney who has handled injury cases involving spinal stenosis or similar to spinal stenosis.
+That is why it is vital to obtain a Fort Lauderdale spinal cord injury attorney who understands how to maximize your financial recovery.
+It could help your case to work with a Florida lawyer who has handled injury cases involving spinal stenosis or conditions similar to spinal stenosis.

 Whether or not the defendant claims responsibility for your spinal stenosis is also an important factor.
 When liability isn’t in doubt, settlement offers are usually higher.
 Alternatively, you might not receive an offer at all.

 These are only a few factors that could potentially impact the value of your injury settlement.
 While each of these factors could increase or decrease what your settlement might ultimately be worth, only your attorney can thoroughly review your case and show you what to expect.